Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Indices of holomorphic foliations

 \subsection{Baum-Bott index}

-Let $\mc{F}$ be a holomorphic foliation with isolated singularities on a complex surface $X$.
-Let $p\in X$ be a singular point of $\mc{F}$; near $p$ the foliation is given by a holomorphic vector field or by a holomorphic 1-form Let $J(x,y)$ be the Jacobian matrix of $(F,G)$ at $(x,y)$, then following \cite{baum} one can defined the Baum-Bott index at $p\in\sing(\mc{F})$ as
+Let $\mc{F}$ be a holomorphic foliation with isolated singularities on $X$.
+Let $p\in X$ be a singular point of $\mc{F}$; near $p$ the foliation is given by a holomorphic vector field or by a holomorphic 1-form Let $J(x,y)$ be the Jacobian matrix of $(F,G)$ at $(x,y)$, then following \cite{baum} one can define the Baum-Bott index at $p\in\sing(\mc{F})$ as

 The Baum-Bott index depended only on the conjugacy class of the germ of $\mc{F}$ at $p$.
-For example when the singularity $p$ is non-degenerated then where $\lambda_1$ and $\lambda_2$ are the eigenvalues of the linear part $Dv(p)$ of $v$ at $p$.
-The set of separatrices $S$ through $p$ is formed by two transversal branches, both of them analytic.
-We note also that and thus $\bb(\mc{F},p)=\cs(\mc{F},S,p)$.
-Of course this remains valid for non-dicritical generalized curve foliations. \begin{theorem}\cite[Brunella]{index} Let $\mc{F}$ be a non-dicritical germ of holomorphic foliation at $(\mathbb{C}^2,0)$ and let $S$ denote the union of all its separatrices.
+For example when the singularity $p$ is non-degenerate then where $\lambda_1$ and $\lambda_2$ are the eigenvalues of the linear part $Dv(p)$ of $v$ at $p$.
+The set of separatrices $S$ through $p$ is formed by two transversal branches $C_1$ and $C_2$, both of them analytic.
+We note also that where $[C_1,C_2]_{p}$ denotes the intersections number between the curves $C_1$ and $C_2$ at $p$.
+We remark that $\cs(\mc{F},C_i,p)$ are computed over $\partial{C}_{i}$ for each $i=1,2$ respectively.
+Thus $\bb(\mc{F},p)=\cs(\mc{F},S,p)$.
+Of course this remains valid for generalized curve foliations with non-dicritical singularities. \begin{theorem}\cite[Brunella]{index} Let $\mc{F}$ be a non-dicritical germ of holomorphic foliation at $0\in\mathbb{C}^2$ and let $S$ be the union of all its separatrices.
 If $\mc{F}$ is a generalized curve foliation, then

 \end{theorem} We recall that the foliation, induced by $v$, is said to be \textit{generalized curve} at $0\in\mathbb{C}^2$ if there are no saddle-nodes in its reduction of singularities.
 It is easily seen that Theorem \ref{brunella_index} is false for saddle-nodes singularities.